NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 # Automated Conformance Testing for JavaScript Engines via Deep Compiler Fuzzing: Artifact

-This directory contains the supporting artifact for our paper on automated Conformance Testing for JavaScript Compilers.
+This directory contains the supporting artifact for our paper on Automated Conformance Testing for JavaScript Compilers.
 It contains reduced-size data sets for evaluating our testcase generator, testcase harness, and differential tester.
 The full dataset is quite large (>200 GB uncompressed), and we are working on finding a